grawk/try18n/README.md

   },
 ```

-That is an indicator to `copy-browser-modules` (see below under Grunt tasks) to copy files out of those modules for
+That is an indicator to `copy-browser-modules` (see below under Grunt tasks) to copy files out of this module for
 use in the browser.

 `dustjs-linkedin`, which is also required in the browser, does not have this `browserPackage` property in its